 Why just going to counselling isn’t enough

-I have had many desperate partners and parents in my office who say, “If only my loved one would go to counselling”, usually with a following variation, “then I can relax/trust or s/he will fix him/herself so that we can be good together”.
-Much as I believe counselling is helpful, I always caution – just going to counselling won’t be enough.
+I have had many desperate partners and parents in my office who say, “If only my loved one would go to counselling”, usually with the following variation, “then I can relax/trust or s/he will fix him/herself so that we can be good together”.
+Much as I believe counselling is helpful, I always caution – just going to counselling isn't enough and won’t be enough.

 If the counselling isn’t looking at these factors and seeking healing, amends, or moving forward, the counselling only reifies the blaming stance which disempowers the clients and promotes continued disconnection from themselves and others.

 Both these sets of clients are in the contemplative stages of change – they can see the problems, but they don’t have a clear set of goals or know how to get there.
 They aren’t able to commit to the process and engage in the next stage of change which is action.

 Action means understanding how you got here, knowing where you want to go, and being willing to do the physical, emotional, psychological and cognitive explorations and adaptive changes to feelings, thoughts and behaviours necessary to create health and wellness for oneself and in one’s relationships.